 Over the years that I have been visiting Goa, I have dined in all sorts of places that were recommended to me by my fellow travelers.
 Generally it’s not always about the food but more about the ambience and service offered at these places.

 I am not much of a breakfast eater during holidays but I have repeatedly visited these two places occasionally in Calangute for breakfast.
 One is Plantain Leaf which is a vegetarian restaurant and their South Indian food is quite good.
 The other is “Kenny’s the breakfast place”.
 Kenny’s offers a lovely and sumptuous English breakfast.
 One needs to be patient here as they take their time to prepare your food.
 Lila Café at Anjuna is another joint to enjoy an early morning breakfast.

-I have visited a whole lot of shacks in all the beaches of Northern Goa.
-Among them, I will recommend the following shacks for their food and service.
+In all the beaches of Northern Goa I have visited a lot of shacks to drink and dine.
+I will recommend the following shacks among them for their food and service.